 Type four hair is considered kinky and boasts tight coils to Z-angled coils.
 Some of our favorite bridal styles involve natural hair and tight coils.

-Whatever your wedding day vision, chances are that there’s a veil for you.
-From short and spunky numbers to long, luxurious versions, we’re breaking down the different types of veils for you to consider on your wedding day, plus providing tips for narrowing down your options.
+There are as many types of veils as there are types of weddings.
+From short and spunky numbers to long, luxurious versions, we’re breaking down the different types of veils for you to consider on your big day—plus providing tips for narrowing down your options:

-A short and playful veil—usually made of net, lace, or tulle—that typically covers the eyes but skims the nose or lands at the jawline.
+A short and playful veil—usually made of net, lace, or tulle—the birdcage veil typically covers the eyes but skims the nose or lands at the jawline.
 Length: 4-9 inches Best for: Vintage-themed weddings; lace dresses; bold lips; retro accessories

 Blushers are a thin piece of tulle that covers the face and ends at the shoulders.
 They’re usually paired with another veil and are pulled before the couple’s first kiss.
 Length: 30 inches Best for: traditional ceremonies or drama-loving brides

 Cathedral veils are the longest style available.
 They’re so long that they touch the floor and extend beyond a wedding gown’s train.
 Also referred to as a royal veil, cathedral veils are ideal for grand entrances and dramatic exits.
 Length: 100-120 inches Best for: formal or glamorous settings; ideal for long aisles and/or grand entrances and exits